Wartime collaboration: Definitions

 Collaboration with the enemy in wartime goes back to prehistory, and has always been present.
-Since World War II, historians have reserved its use mostly to refer to the wartime occupation of France by Germany in World War II.
-Unlike other defeated countries which capitulated to Germany and fled into exile, France signed an armistice, remained in France, cooperated with the German Reich economically and politically, and used the new situation to effectuate a transfer of power to a cooperative French State under Marshall Phillipe Pétain.
+Since World War II, historians have used it to refer to the wartime occupation of France by Germany in World War II.
+Unlike other defeated countries which capitulated to Germany, whose leaders fled into exile, France signed an armistice, cooperated with the German Reich economically and politically, and used the new situation to effectuate a transfer of power to a cooperative French State under Marshall Phillipe Pétain.

 In the context of World War II Europe, and especially in Vichy France, historians draw a distinction between collaboration and collaborator on the one hand, and the related terms collaborationism and collaborationist on the other.

 Stanley Hoffmann in 1974 and other historians have used the term collaborationnistes to refer to fascists and Nazi sympathisers who, for anti-communist or other ideological reasons, wished a reinforced collaboration with Hitler's Germany.

-Collaborationism refers to those, primarily from the fascist right in Vichy France, who embraced the goal of a German victory as their own, whereas collaboration refers to those among the French who for whatever reason collaborated with the Germans.
+Collaborationism refers to those, primarily from the fascist right in Vichy France, who embraced the goal of a German victory as their own, whereas collaboration refers to those among the French who for whatever other reason collaborated with the Germans.

 History

-Ottoman Empire
+Colonialism

-In some colonial or occupation conflicts, soldiers of native origin were seen as collaborationists.
+In some colonial or occupation conflicts, soldiers of native origin were seen as collaborators.
 This could be the case of mamluks and janissaries in the Ottoman Empire.
 In some cases, the meaning was not disrespectful at the beginning, but changed with later use when borrowed: the Ottoman term for the sipahi soldiers became sepoy in British India, which in turn was adapted as cipayo in Spanish or zipaio in Basque with a more overtly pejorative meaning of "mercenary".

+Harki is the generic term for native Muslim Algerians who served as auxiliaries in the French Army during the Algerian War from 1954 to 1962.
+The word sometimes applies to all Algerian Muslims (thus including civilians) who supported French Algeria during the war.
+The motives for enlisting were mixed.
+They are regarded as traitors in independent Algeria.

+Napoleonic Wars

+Afrancesados ("Frenchified" or "French-alike") were upper-and-middle class Spanish supporters of the French occupation of Spain.
+The afrancesados saw themselves as heirs of enlightened absolutism and saw the arrival of Napoleon as an opportunity to modernize the country.

+Examples

 World War II

-During World War II, collaboration existed to varying degrees in German-occupied zones.
+During World War II, collaboration existed to varying degrees in German-occupied zones, ranging from government officials to celebrities and ordinary citizens.
+High-profile German collaborators included Dutch actor Johannes Heesters or English-language radio-personality William Joyce (the most widely known Lord Haw-Haw).